 Dwayne Sattler, Executive Director

-Suzette Bucher, Director of Strategic Partnerships & Engagement
+Suzette (Bucher) Painter, Director of Strategic Partnerships & Engagement

 Lisette Gallegos, Senior Manager, STEM Content

-Lis Gallegos joined CEF in September 2013.
-As the STEM Content Senior Manager, she oversees the growth and development of CEF’s programmatic educational content.
-Prior to joining CEF, Lis worked as a teacher’s assistant and tutor for several chemistry programs at Cornell University.
-She was also an undergraduate researcher in a laboratory, focusing on chemistry-driven methods in chemical biology.
+As the STEM Content Senior Manager, Lis oversees the growth and development of STEM education content for the CEF’s signature You Be The Chemist programs.
+Lis joined CEF in 2013, and prior, she worked as a teacher’s assistant and tutor for several chemistry programs at Cornell University.
+She was also an undergraduate researcher in a laboratory, focused on chemistry-driven methods in chemical biology.

-Lis holds a BS in Chemistry & Chemical Biology from Cornell University in Ithaca, New York.
+Lis holds a Bachelor’s of Science in Chemistry and Chemical Biology from Cornell University.
 Her favorite teacher was her 11th grade chemistry teacher because he let the class make compounds that are used to flavor candy.
 Lis’s favorite element is Hydrogen – it’s #1!

 Avery Keese, Manager, Outreach & Events

 Avery joined CEF in August 2015.
-As Outreach & Events Manager, she is involved with event planning, outreach, and volunteer management for the You Be The Chemist® programs, specifically the Challenge.
-Before joining CEF, Avery interned with Community Foodworks, an organization that operates farmers markets in the Washington, D.C. area.
+As Outreach & Events Manager, she is involved with event planning, outreach, and volunteer management for the You Be The Chemist Challenge.
+Before joining CEF, Avery worked with Community Foodworks, an organization that operates farmers markets in the Washington, D.C. area.
 She also served as a college adviser with the Carolina College Advising Corps, a college access program in her home state of North Carolina.

 Avery earned a BA in Political Science and a minor in Education from the University of North Carolina at Chapel Hill.
 While there Avery was also a tutor and teaching assistant, leading review sessions for introductory biology courses.
 She enjoys cheering on the Tar Heels in any sport, volunteering at the farmers market, and running around Washington!